futureson/Covidpageviews/README.md

 # Change points' impacts

 With the **intervention** data, we have the time for each event like first covid case, lockdown and so on.
 Here we want to show how these events affect people's internet behavior and how big that effect is.
 From previous studies, the wiki pages related to covid in Italy have the strongest correlation with the reality of covid.So we applied the analysis for Italian in the following examples.
+The following figure shows the pageviews of "Covid" for different intervention events.

 {% include it_time.html %}